nnnathanlemonnn/tokyo-night-dotfiles/README.md

 # Tokyo Night Dotfiles
 ## description:
-> a simple dark theme rice configuration for *nix
+> a simple dark theme rice configuration for linux

 - clone this repository